 More recently developed programs like the Triple P – Positive Parenting Programs of professor Matt Sanders, include assertive discipline with clear ground rules and expectations reinforced by consistent discipline where positive reinforcements complemented by non-physical punishments like time-outs are encouraged and represent widely used methods in 25 counties (Sanders, 1999).

-A large number of research studies have been done applying the Triple P program, mostly in educational setting but also to parenting programs and clinical settings with a considerable success (Gfroerer, Nelsen, & Kern, 2014).
+A large number of research studies have been done applying the Triple P program, mostly in educational settings but also to parenting programs and clinical settings with considerable success (Gfroerer, Nelsen, & Kern, 2014).

-Today Positive Discipline Every Day program offers training in 30 different countries and there are more than 70 different adaptations of the positive discipline that avoids all punishment, encourage positive rewards and promote cooperative relationships based on warmth.
+Today Positive Discipline Every Day program offers training in 30 different countries and there are more than 70 different adaptations of the positive discipline that avoids all punishment, encourages positive rewards, and promotes cooperative relationships based on warmth.

 These approaches recommend being proactive in avoiding conflict, staying calm, attending selectively to misbehavior, apologizing when appropriate, and using humor to defuse difficult situations (Durrant, et al 2014).

-Finally, there are alternate perspectives on the level of influence parenting has on the development of children.
+Finally, there are alternative perspectives on the level of influence parenting has on the development of children.
 Dr. Judith Rich Harris in her ground-breaking 1995 Psychological Review article Where is the child’s environment?